SModelS/smodels/docs/manual/source/Coverage.rst

-The topologies for each of the four categories are then grouped according to the final state (for the *missingTopos* and *outsideGrid* classes) or according to the PDG ids of the initially produced motherparticles (for the *longCascade* and *asymmetricBranches* classes).
+The topologies for each of the four categories are then grouped according to the final state (for the *missingTopos* and *outsideGrid* classes) or according to the PDG ids of the initially produced motherparticles (for the *displaced* , *long-lived* and *prompt* classes).
 We note that for the latter the |elements| deriving from different mother particles, but with the same |final states| and mass configuration cannot be distinguished, and are therefore combined in this grouping.

-The full list of mother PDG id pairs can be accessed in the python printout or the comment of the text printout.
+Since the lifetime reweighting only takes place when an element is matched to an experimental result, the *missing* or *outsideGrid* elements have not been reweighted accordingly.
+The reweighting done on the database side is analysis dependent and can therefore not be applied to the unmatched elements.
+Instead they are reweighted by applying some approximations:
+* for *missing topologies* the travelled distance corresponding to a displaced decay means everything outside of the inner detector and inside the effective size of detector
+* the effective time dilation factor is set to :math:`\langle \gamma \beta \rangle = 1.3`

 The topology coverage tool is normally called from within SModelS (e.g. when running :ref:`runSModelS.py <runSModelS>`) by setting **testCoverage=True**